-If your child is found to be in violation of this law, the consequences are significant.
-A fine not to exceed $500, imprisonment in the county jail for up to 60 days, and if unlicensed to drive in New Jersey or any other state, the court will issue an order to the Director of the Division of Motor Vehicles requiring that the convicted minor not be issued a driver’s license to operate a motor vehicle for a period of not less than 180 days after he or she is otherwise eligible to drive.
+If you are found to be in violation of this law the consequences are significant.
+A person violating this law is subject to a fine not to exceed $500, imprisonment in the county jail for up to 60 days, and if that person has never been licensed to drive in New Jersey or any other state, he or she is subject to a fine of not less than $200 and, the court will issue an order to the Director of the Division of Motor Vehicles requiring that the convicted minor not be issued a driver’s license to operate a motor vehicle for a period of not less than 180 days after he or she is otherwise eligible to drive.

-What if your child just forgot to bring his or her license with them while driving?
-Simple, he or she can exhibit their driver’s license, insurance identification card and registration certificate, as of the day they were charged.
-The judge may dismiss the charge but impose court costs.
+What if you just forgot to bring your license with you?
+Simple, if you can exhibit your driver’s license, insurance identification card and registration certificate, as of the day you were charged to the Judge and the judge may dismiss the charge but impose court costs.